mrzxd69/akumi/README.md

-# zfc
+# akumi
-zfc - file management utility.
+akumi - file management utility.
 Helps you to complete, read, delete and create files 🌺

 # Read file
 1. If you want to output the text of a file: